hopez13/art/runtime/mutator_gc_coord.md

 Whenever a thread is runnable, i.e. whenever a thread logically holds the mutator lock in shared mode, it is expected to regularly execute such a suspend point, and check for pending requests.
-They are currently implemented by setting a flag in the thread structure[^1], which is then explicitly tested by the compiler-generated code.
+They are currently implemented by setting a flag in the thread structure[^1], which is then tested by the Runtime code and compiler-generated code.
+This test is usually explicit but some architectures (only arm64 at the time of writing) may implement other means of triggering which then redirect to the explicit check.

 A thread responds to suspend requests only when it is "runnable", i.e. logically running Java code.
 When it runs native code, or is blocked in a kernel call, it